Riyomi/cardy/README.md

 ## The Challenge

 Implement a full-blown flashcard application with the use of React, Express, MongoDB and GraphlQL.
-The main objective of the project was to deepen my understanding of the aforementioned technologies (many of which, I had limited experience before) and to streamline my workflow by learning Sass and the use of development and production variables, all this by striving to follow clean code principles so that the code could be easily understood and extended upon demand.
+The main objective of the project was to deepen my understanding of the aforementioned technologies (many of which, I had limited experience before) and to streamline my workflow by learning Sass and the use of development and production variables, all this while following clean code principles so that the code could be easily understood and extended upon demand.

 [Back to the top](#cardy---flashcard-app)